Set this up in minutes

 - Receive shipment — mark items as received

-- Shopify stock updates automatically — receiving a PO syncs the new quantities back to Shopify, no manual entry
+- Shopify stock updates automatically (new store connections are paused) — receiving a PO syncs the new quantities back to Shopify, no manual entry

 The whole workflow lives in one place.
 No spreadsheets, no manual Shopify updates, no lost emails.